 Most bottom fishing boats on Maui allow you to keep whatever fish you catch (unless they plan on using it as bait).
 The captain/crew will let you know which are tasty and safe to eat.
-Most bottomfish here are relatively small – under 3 pounds.
+Maui’s bottom fish are usually small – under 3 pounds.
 We don’t have halibut on Maui, and the grouper we do have are frequent carriers of the marine toxin ciguatera, so are not eaten.

 In Hawaii, anything caught while sport fishing is the property of the charter company (the commercial permit holder) to distribute as they feel appropriate.
-There are only a couple of sport fishing charter companies on Maui with policies stating that you can keep whatever fish you catch (contact me if you’re interested in those).
-Others will filet a portion of the day’s catch for their clients.
-How much a given captain provides will depend on the quality/quantity of the fish caught that day and the boat’s specific – often unwritten – policy.
-Any marketable fish they don’t cut up will usually be sold whole to local restaurants.
+There are only a couple of sport fishing charter companies on Maui with policies stating that you can keep whatever fish you catch.
+Even then, I’ve found that some captains don’t always adhere to company policy!
+Not to worry.
+All will usually fillet a portion of the day’s catch for their clients.
+Some, indeed, will give it all to you if you ask.
+How much a given captain provides will depend on a number of factors like the quality/quantity of the fish caught that day.
+Any marketable fish they don’t cut up will usually be sold whole to local restaurants or shared with friends/family.
 Ahi over 100 lbs will most likely not be cut.